flinksey/100-Days-of-Code/log.md

 **Thoughts**: Today was alright, I'm learning more about data visualization so that's awesome.
 I'm looking to apply whatever I learn in this specialization program to my own projects.
 Not sure if this will be possible in the remaining days I've got, considering some of the projects I initially had in mind.
 But I'll for sure look into it, because it would be great to do so.

+### Day 17: September 3, 2020

+**Today's Progress**: Continued working on my final assignments for the data science courses.
+Learned a little about different approaches to clustering data.

+**Thoughts**: Today was fun, because I learned that you can calculate dissimilarity in data, which is really cool!
+I also continued learning about data visualization.
+It's taking me a while to grasp the concepts, but it's great to be learning something new.